 Centrally ducted forced air systems could be used for heating, cooling, or both.
 These systems have two parts: a) the appliance, which creates the hot or cold air using either a combustion fuel, heat pump, or A/C evaporator coil, and b) the distribution part of the system, made up of a blower, which carries treated air around the house through trunk and branch ductwork, and the return ducts, which return an equal amount of air to the heating/cooling appliance.
 In order for the systems to perform well, it is critically important for the feed and return air flows to be balanced.
 When comfort is uneven, poorly balanced airflow design is often at fault.

 Ductwork can account for 20-30% of energy loss according the U.S Department of Energy.
-That is a huge waste of energy so check out these ways you can improve the performance of your ductwork.
+(By comparison, a three to five percent increase in furnace efficiency is a HUGE deal!)
+That 20-30% waste of energy isn’t just unnecessary, it’s expensive so check out these ways you can improve the performance of your ductwork.

 Forced hot air